 The principle tool we have at our disposal is the 1951 convention.
 It’s the bedrock of refugee protection.
 The gist of it is that if you are outside your country, and it’s not safe to go back, you are a refugee and can’t be returned.
 This has the charming name of ‘non refoulement’.
 And on this is our asylum system built.
-Now, I’m about to wildly oversimplify because if I don’t we enter a sort of madness that ends up in diagrams.
+Now, I’m about to wildly oversimplify because if I don’t we enter a sort of madness that can only up in diagrams.

 You claim asylum.
 The home office, in the person of an immigration officer, decide whether you really are a refugee.
 While this happens you enter the strange and frightening world of asylum support where you can’t work, and after some complicated stuff to do with initial accommodation you get a room in a house and £36.95 per week.
 If the immigration officer turns down your claim for asylum, you can appeal the decision before an immigration judge.
 With caveats, your support continues.
 If the judge agrees with the refusal then you’re not a refugee, and you should go home to safety.
 Obviously your support now stops.
-‘That send fair enough’ you might say.
+‘That sounds fair enough’ you might say.
 ‘And why do you look like you’re about to explode?’

 Firstly, that initial decision, made by a immigration officer employed by the Home Office.
 ‘Aren’t they the same people charged with reducing net migration?’
 You might ask.
 Well, yes they are.
 And that might explain why the quality of decision making appears shockingly poor.
 Between 1/4 and 1/3 of all refusals of asylum are overturned on appeal.
 Really.
 It’s almost as if they were looking for any reason to refuse people.
-Or at least taking the line that if it’s anything other than cut and dried, refuse our and the courts can sort it out later.
+Or at least taking the line that if it’s anything other than cut and dried, refuse it and the courts can sort it out later.
 Imagine the uproar if this was happening to real people.

 Actually, the quality of decision making on appeal is much better, in my humble opinion.
 But there are a series of buts.
 Here are some.